1wheel/roadtolarissa/source/_posts/2017-10-01-hot-reload-hack.md

 player.addEvent('ready', () => player.api('setVolume', 0))
 </script>

- -->
 I dabbled with programming languages that facilated this, like [clojure's REPL](https://github.com/bhauman/lein-figwheel) or [R notebooks](https://rmarkdown.rstudio.com/r_notebooks.html).
 But most of my work is with javascript and I was stuck pressing `⌘+S ⌘+Tab ⌘+R` over and over again to save my changes, tab over to the browser and reload the page.

 <div class='editor manual'></div>

 This gets pretty tedious.

 [Live reload](http://livereload.com/) offers an improvement--instead of manually clicking the reload button after you've made a change, the computer does it for you!
-With the right libraries, this isn't too difficult.
+With the right libraries, this isn't too difficult to get up and running.

-First, set up a server that watches for file changes and broadcast over a websocket when changes happen:
+First, set up a [server](https://github.com/1wheel/hot-server/blob/master/index.js) that watches for file changes and broadcast over a websocket when changes happen:

 ```js
 var wss = new SocketServer({server})